Understanding Mortgage Basics

 For example, some lenders may charge an origination fee for creating the loan, or a prepayment penalty if you want to pay back the loan ahead of schedule.
 There may also be fees to third parties that provide information or services required to process, approve, and close your loan.

 To compare the true cost of two or more mortgage loans, it’s best to look at the annual percentage rate, or APR, not just the interest rate.
 The interest rate is the rate used to calculate your monthly payment, but the APR is an approximation of all of the costs associated with a loan, including the interest rate and other fees, expressed as a percentage.
-The APR makes it easier to compare the total cost of a loan across different offerings.
+The APR makes it easier to compare the total cost of a loan across different offerings so you can assess what is a good mortgage rate for your budget.

 The Takeaway

-Is the world of mortgages a mystery?
-You’re in good company.
-Before taking on this colossal commitment, it might be best to soak up as much as you can about how mortgage loans work, what kinds of mortgages are available, potential landmines, and steps to qualify.
+If the world of mortgages feels like a mystery to you, you are not alone.
+Before taking on this colossal commitment, it can be best to soak up as much as you can about how mortgage loans work, what kinds of mortgages are available, potential challenges, and steps to qualify.
+You’ll be better prepared to take on what can be a major step in your personal financial journey.

 SoFi Loan Products